Travel to Canada

 • Birth certificate, stating the names of both parents.

-• Statement of Live Birth or birth journal that show who gave birth to the child.
+• Statement of Live Birth, Certified Copy of Birth Registration, or birth journal that show who gave birth to the child.

 • Swedish passport for the Swedish parent and a valid photo ID with a signature for the foreign parent